Katzrin ancient village and synagogue: History, archaeological site and park

 The site was inhabited during the Middle Bronze Age, Iron II, Late Roman, Early Islamic, Mamluk, and modern era.

 The ancient Jewish farming village of Katzrin was built around a spring, which still flowed until recently.
 Above-ground ruins already existed at the site, and archaeological excavations have increased the number of accessible ancient buildings.
 An ancient synagogue was discovered in 1967 and excavated between 1971 and 1984.
 Other parts of the village were excavated beginning in 1983.
 Some of the buildings have been reconstructed on their ancient foundations and furnished with replicas of household goods and tools.
 An ancient wine press and olive press have also been made functional with new ropes and beams.
 Costumed guides demonstrate and explain in Hebrew and English construction methods, agricultural and manufacturing processes.

 Synagogue

 The Katzrin Synagogue was built in the 6th century CE atop a more modest, probably late-4th-century synagogue.
 It was built with an architectural style characteristic to southern Syria, but not used in Palestine during that period.
 Fragments of a mosaic floor have been found.
-The synagogue was apparently destroyed by the catastrophic 749 earthquake.
+The town and synagogue were destroyed by the catastrophic 749 earthquake, and Katzrin was abandoned.
 In the Mamluk period, part of the standing ruin was roofed and used as a mosque.